vuxcode/we1-project-loke-nordlander-olsson/README.md

 REMEMBER TO "COMMIT" YOUR CHANGES TO THIS FILE!

+10/26 - I'm having issues with making the website responsive, I don't fully understand how to make it work.

 # Project Summary

 > Remember that before the final submission date you should include a "PROJECT SUMMARY" in this section here.